-In the fall of 2016, there was a lot of news regarding the question of what an investment fiduciary is based in part on a Department of Labor (DOL) ruling.
-As with many political decisions, we don’t know the long-term impact or the influence of the new Administration so let’s talk about what we know at the end of 2016.
+Back in the fall of 2016, there was quite a bit of news regarding the question of what an investment fiduciary is based in part on a Department of Labor (DOL) ruling.
+As with many political decisions, the long-term impact wasn’t entirely clear.
+The Trump Administration sought to delay the fiduciary rule but was unsuccessful.

 The current standard is akin to selling someone clothes that fit while the new standard is that the clothes have to fit while also making the customer look good.
 It’s a subtle yet significant change to the law.

 It won’t impact my clients because I’ve always acted as a fiduciary.
 I work on behalf of my clients and in their best interests.
 We work together to develop a financial strategy that we then implement to help them reach their goals whether that’s to retire at a certain age, buy a home, sell their business, get married, have kids, or take a dream vacation.

 It should be noted that the new fiduciary standard is going to be applied only to retirement accounts (IRA, 401K).
 Non-retirement accounts will have different rules in place but it expected that most companies will uniformly apply standards.

 The Department of Labor is still reviewing the fiduciary rule so there is a chance it will be changed yet again.
 It is the responsibility of a financial professional to be aware of the latest changes to law, just like a tax or legal professional stays educated on current events that impact their clients.
 There’s still a lot we don’t know and likely won’t for the remainder of this year.

 Here’s what we do know about the investment fiduciary rule as it stands today:

 What does this mean for retirement investment accounts?